Starting a plumbing business – what you need to consider

 Having the right qualifications can improve your prospects of winning new clients and setting higher rates.

-According to the National Careers Service, you’ll normally need GCSE Maths, English and Science at Grades A* – C, and an industry-approved qualification such as a Level 2 or 3 Diploma in Domestic Plumbing and Heating.
+According to the National Careers Service (external link), you’ll normally need GCSE Maths, English and Science at Grades A* – C, and an industry-approved qualification such as a Level 2 or 3 Diploma in Domestic Plumbing and Heating.

 Once you’re qualified